Team-Tools-JU/mobile-app/README.md

 ### updateBluetoothSymbolText() :
 This function switches the Bluetooth icon depending on the connection state to the mower.

-## A1.2 The App shall take user input and translate this to drive commands passed to the Robot
-#### To be able to let the user drive the mower in a smooth and good way these functions has been implemented:

 ### send() :
 This function sends driving commands to the mower, as following:
 * MOWER_AUTO_RUN = "AR"